Botifarra (card game)

 Botifarra (/ca/) is a point trick-taking card game for four players in fixed partnerships played in Catalonia, in the northeast of Spain, and parts of Aragon, the Balearic Islands and North of the Valencian Country.
 It is a historical game also played in many parts of Spain, not only in bars and coffee shops.
 The game is closely related to Manille from which it takes the mechanics, but its rules induce deduction and minimise the effects of luck.

 Object

 Botifarra is a point trick card game in which the points in the tricks are most important, rather than the number of tricks, although a trick also has a value by itself.
+The game is played by four players who, forming pairs, sit opposite each other.
 The game is usually played for 101 points or more, and this requires several hands.

+Botifarra is played with a Spanish 48-card deck whose suits are Coins, Cups, Swords, and Batons running from 1 to 12.

 Point card values

 The point value of each card is as follows: